Shw374/Rock-Paper-Scissor/README.md

 Bored in this pandemic?
 Try playing this game :wink:

 ## Getting Started
-This project is made in Html,Css and Javascript.
+Rock Paper Scissor game using pure Html,CSS and Javascript.:heart:

-**Feel free to star and clone this repository** :wink:
+**Feel free to star and fork this repository** :wink:

 ## Prerequisites
 - Any code editor you are comfortable with (VSCode preferably)